pfmoore/editables/docs/source/use-cases.md

-This is essentially the same as the previous use case, but rather than installing the project directory directly into site-packages, it is installed under a partocular package name.
+This is essentially the same as the previous use case, but rather than installing the project directory directly into site-packages, it is installed under a particular package name.
 So, for example, if the project has a `src` directory containing a package `foo` and a module `bar.py`, the requirement is to install the contents of `src` as `my.namespace.foo` and `my.namespace.bar`.